Japanese Traditional Tattoos in Atlanta

 Japanese tattoos are rooted in storytelling and seasonal balance.
 Each design reflects a theme of strength, transformation, or spiritual protection.

-Common motifs include dragons (power and wisdom), tigers (strength and courage), koi (perseverance), and florals that mark the seasons like cherry blossoms, peonies, maples, and chrysanthemums.
+Common motifs include dragons (power and wisdom), tigers (strength and courage), koi (perseverance), and seasonal florals that mark the seasons like cherry blossoms, peonies, maples, and chrysanthemums.

 Design Approach